bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rund.md

 * Rund went to Germany in 1950 spending some time at Oberwolfach before being appointed as a docent at the University of Freiburg in 1951.
 * Rund began publishing papers, the first to appear being Über die Parallelverschiebung in Finslerschen Räumen Ⓣ(On the parallel shift in Finsler spaces) (1951).
 * In 1952 Rund habilitated in Freiburg, sponsored by Wilhelm Süss and Gerrit Bol (1906-1989).
-* Hanno and Marian were married on 27 April 1956 then, three weeks later, they sailed on the Homeric from Quebec, Canada, to Southampton, England, on their way to South Africa.
 * Rund had been appointed Professor and Head of the Department of Mathematics at the University of Natal.
-* On 21 April 1958 Hanno and Marian's daughter Ingrid was born.
 * Rund moved from Natal to the University of South Africa where he was a Research Professor from 1962 to 1966.
 * In 1966 Rund became Professor and Head of the Department of Mathematics at the University of the Witwatersrand in Johannesburg.
 * In 1975 Rund, together with David Lovelock, published the book Tensor, differential forms, and variational principles.